 Other ideas for encouraging your baby to learn and play:

 Gently clap your baby's hands together or stretch arms (crossed, out wide, or overhead).

 Gently move your baby's legs as if pedaling a bicycle.

 Use a favorite toy for your baby to focus on and follow, or shake a rattle for your infant to find.

 Make different facial expressions for your baby to imitate.

-Keep in mind that babies develop at different rates, and there is a wide range of normal development.
 Talk to your doctor if you have any concerns about how your baby sees and hears, or if you have any questions or concerns about your baby's development.